link-0402/XIV-LivePose-Importer/README.md

   - Position only
   - Scale only
   - Rotation + Position
-- **Animation Support**: Apply LivePose offsets to entire animation actions across all keyframes
+- **Animation Support**: Apply LivePose offsets to entire animation actions across all keyframes, optionally only for select bones
-- **Invert Transformations**: Remove previously applied LivePose data
 - **GLTF Import/Export**: Streamlined workflow with automatic cleanup of unnecessary objects
-- **Action Management**: Delete individual or all animation actions
+- **Action Management**: Delete individual or all animation actions (to reset the scene or make identifying the correct timeline on re-import ingame easier)
-- **Automatic Armature Setup**: Automatically configures Mannequin mesh with armature modifier
+- **Automatic Armature Setup**: Automatically configures "Mannequin", "Face" and "Tail" meshes with armature modifier on import
+- **Animation normalization / cleanup**: Cleans up the timeline in case of misplaced keyframes, putting evently spaced keyframes across the length of the animation in order to make them game compatible

 ## Requirements